hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 These are my notes from [Educative.io](https://www.educative.io/)'s [Grokking the Coding Interview in 16 Patterns](https://www.educative.io/courses/grokking-the-coding-interview) course in <b>JavaScript</b>

+This course categorizes coding interview problems into a set of 16 patterns.
+Each pattern will be a complete tool - consisting of data structures, algorithms, and analysis techniques - to solve a specific category of problems.
+The goal is to develop an understanding of the underlying pattern, so that, we can apply that pattern to solve other problems.

 ## [Pattern 1: Sliding Window](./✅%20%20Pattern%2001%20:%20Sliding%20Window.md)

 In many problems dealing with an array (or a LinkedList), we are asked to find or calculate something among all the contiguous subarrays (or sublists) of a given size.
 For example, take a look at this problem: